bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

     p.circle('x', 'y', legend_label="some label")

-If multiple glyphs are given the same label, they will all be combined into a single legend item with that label.
+If multiple glyphs are given the same label, all the glyphs will be combined into a single legend item with that label.

 .. bokeh-plot:: docs/user_guide/examples/plotting_legend_label.py